mahbubcseju/DroneFlight/README.md

          -  python droneflight.py --dis "LIDARDPoints.csv" "FlightPath.csv"

       Here please put your own LIDARDPoints.csv and FlightPath.csv file.
+      To show each sweep please click cross button after showing each sweep.
+      If we click on the cross button of the figure, current sweep figure will disappear and then next one will display.

    2. To optimize the path please run the following command:

          - python droneflight.py --op "LIDARDPoints.csv" "FlightPath.csv" "OutputFlightPath.csv"

       Output will be stored in file "OutputFlightPath.csv".
 Here please put your own LIDARDPoints.csv, FlightPath.csv and OutputFlightPath.csv file name.

+   2. To test the optimize the path, please run the following command.
+It will display the optimized path after optimization.

+         - python droneflight.py --test "LIDARDPoints.csv" "FlightPath.csv"

+      Here please put your own LIDARDPoints.csv and FlightPath.csv file.
+      To show each sweep please click cross button after showing each sweep.
+      If we click on the cross button of the figure, current sweep figure will disappear and then next one will  display.